sharatsachin/ds/DS Questions/Logistic Regression/logistic-regression.md

 4. There should be a linear relationship between the independent and dependent variables.
 5. The sample size should be sufficiently large.

-Here are concise answers to the questions, using MathJax notation for math where appropriate:

 ## What is the sigmoid function?

 The sigmoid function is: